EcdysisFoundation/inference-fastapi/README.md

 ## Model deployment

 To get the model .pth file on the Docker container, a Docker named volume is used for better performance due to the large size of the .ppth file.
 Additional model config files are stored in the same location for clearer syncronicity when updating the model.
-These files are .gitignored
+Use scp to place these files into the local /models folder.
+These files are .gitignored.

+Bring the container up to copy files to the volume, then restart it

+Bring the container up, without attaching the terminal to it.

+    docker compose up -d

+Check the logs

+    docker compose logs --tail=1000 --follow

 To add new files to this volume, get the CONTAINER_ID